clnsmth/soso/docs/source/dev/design.rst

 We apply SSSOM following `SSSOM guidelines`_, with some nuanced additions tailored to our project's needs.
 One such addition is the inclusion of a `subject_category` column, which aids in grouping and improving the readability of highly nested `subject_id` values.
 Additionally, we've formatted `subject_id` values using an arbitrary hierarchical path-like expression, enhancing clarity for the reader in understanding which property is being referenced.
 Note, while this path is human-readable, it is not machine-actionable.

 Beyond these general differences, each metadata standard's mapping may have unique nuances that should be considered.
-These are documented in each metadata standard's SSSOM .yml file, located in the `src/soso/data/` directory.
+These are documented in each metadata standard's SSSOM.yml file, located in the `src/soso/data/` directory.

 Creating or updating a metadata standard's SSSOM files involves subjectively mapping properties.
-To mitigate subjectivity, we've established a set of mapping guidelines (see below).
+To mitigate subjectivity, we've established a set of :ref:`predicate-mapping-guidelines`.
 Additionally, we recommend having a second set of eyes review any mapping work to identify potential biases or misunderstandings.
 The original mapping creator is listed in the SSSOM and can serve as a helpful reference for clarification.

 Before committing any changes to SSSOM files, it's a good practice to thoroughly review them to ensure unintended alterations haven't been made to other parts of the SSSOM files.
 Given the file's extensive information and nuanced formatting, careful attention to detail is important.

-.. _Simple Standard for Sharing Ontological Mappings: https://mapping-commons.github.io/sssom/about/
+.. _Simple Standard for Sharing Ontological Mappings: https://mapping-commons.github.io/sssom/
 .. _SSSOM guidelines: https://mapping-commons.github.io/sssom/mapping-predicates/

+.. _predicate-mapping-guidelines:

 Predicate Mapping Guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~